Bioethics

 Bioethics involves a reflective, careful examination of issues that arise in biology and medicine, such as end-of-life decision making, DIY biology, biohacking, genetic testing, and the new possibilities of gene editing.
 It spans a large range of activities that may occur in garages or in laboratories.

-Symposium with presentations by the 2023-24 Health Care Ethics Interns from the Markkula Center for Applied Ethics at Santa Clara University.
+Symposium with presentations by the 2024-25 Health Care Ethics Interns and the 2024-25 Honzel Fellow from the Markkula Center for Applied Ethics at Santa Clara University.

 Browse curated bioethics pieces on subjects such as end-of-life care, clinical ethics, pandemics, and culturally competent care.